hebcal/hebcal-es6/README.md

 <a name="lookupTranslation"></a>

 ## lookupTranslation(id, [locale]) ⇒ <code>string</code>
-Returns translation only if `locale` offers a translation for `id`.
+Returns translation only if `locale` offers a non-empty translation for `id`.
-Otherwise, returns undefined.
+Otherwise, returns `undefined`.

 **Kind**: global function